FirstBank pledges support for charity as Mactay wins Lagos Open

-With star players like Mike Makinde, Tim Ayomike, Folabi Balogun and Tayo Rotimi, Team Macstay fired from all cylinders to win the contest.

-Team Arravo fought hard to finish second, with a score of 83 points, six shots short of Mactay’s tally.
+Team Arravo fought hard to win the second position, with their score of 83-points six shots short of Mactay’s tally.

 With a score of 77 points, Team First Asset Management, represented by Felix Majekodunmi, Femi Feyide, Dokun Oyenuga and Musbau Amologbe, won the third position, while Team Glenfiddich finished fourth with 75 points.